naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Loader | Scripts- (Addressable, Project) | Configuration of the resource loader used with naninovel script resources.
 Scenario Root | Assets/Scenario | Directory path relative to the Unity project root, where all the scenario script assets (.nani files) are stored.
-Script Parser | Naninovel.Script Asset Parser, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | IScriptParser implementation to use for creating script assets from text.
+Script Parser | Naninovel Script Asset Parser | IScriptParser implementation to use for creating script assets from text.
 Reimport script assets after modifying this setting for changes to take effect.
 Compiler Localization |  (Naninovel.Compiler Localization) | Locale-specific NaniScript compiler options.
 Will propagate to IDE extension on metadata sync.
 Restart Unity editor and reimport script assets for changes to take effect.
 Stable Identification | False | Whether to automatically write identifiers to all the localizable text parameters in imported scripts.
 Enable to persist associations (eg, localization and voiceover) while editing text content.
 Re-import the scripts for the change to take effect.
 Initialization Script | Null | Local resource path of the script to play right after the engine initialization.